Shielded Vote

 What is Cosmovisor?

 Cosmovisor is the Cosmos SDK process manager for chain binaries.
-It runs your validator binary and, at a scheduled upgrade height, switches to the pre-staged upgrade binary directory automatically.
+It runs your validator binary and, at a scheduled upgrade height, switches to the upgrade binary automatically.
+If the binary was not pre-staged, Cosmovisor can download it from the checksum-pinned URL in the on-chain plan.

 1. Confirm The Scheduled Plan